Think your dream job is all glamour and prestige? You may want to think again.

 The Reality: "The reality of the job is that much of it involves writing tedious documents, a constant pressure of deadlines, challenging consequences for making a mistake or missing a deadline, and pressure for billable hours," says Brooks.

 Career Alternative for Lawyers: ParalegalFind Degrees

-Paralegals, assistants that help lawyers with the details of their jobs, might not get the same adoration as their bosses, but the career comes with a more regular 40-hour workweek and fewer years spent in school - since most paralegal hopefuls have either an associate's degree in paralegal studies, or a bachelor's degree in another field and a certificate in paralegal studies, according to the Department of Labor.
-The average annual salary ($49,640*) isn't bad either.
+Paralegals, assistants that help lawyers with the details of their jobs, according to the U.S. Department of Labor, might not get the same adoration as their bosses, but the career doesn't require nearly as much education- since most paralegals have either an associate's degree in paralegal studies, or a bachelor's degree in another field and a certificate in paralegal studies, according to the Department of Labor.
+The median annual salary for paralegals and legal assistants, ($47,570*), isn't bad either.

 The Fantasy: As mentioned, TV fans love a medical drama, so public perception of this glamorized profession is influenced by shows filled with sexy docs saving lives and being showered with admiration.

-If you want to treat and educate patients about various medical conditions, without the lifestyle that comes with actual physician work, you might want to consider a career in registered nursing (RN).
+If you want to treat and educate patients with various medical conditions, which registered nurses do, according to the U.S. Department of Labor, without the lifestyle that comes with actual physician work, you might want to consider a career in registered nursing (RN).

-RNs are only required to have a diploma or associate's degree in nursing, which could be completed in as little as two to three years, according to the Department of Labor.
+RNs are only required to have a diploma from an approved nursing program or an associate's degree in nursing, although some may pursue a bachelor of science in nursing, according to the Department of Labor.
 From there, aspiring RNs need to pass a national licensing exam.
-When compared to the eight plus years of post-high school education required for doctors, prepping for an RN career might seem like a breeze, and the average annual salary ($67,720*) isn't too shabby either.
+When compared to the eight plus years of post-high school education required for doctors, prepping for an RN career might seem like a breeze, and the median annual salary ($66,220*) isn't too shabby either.

-* Average annual salaries are taken from the U.S. Department of Labor's May 2010 occupational employment statistics.
+* Median annual salaries are taken from the U.S. Department of Labor's May 2012 occupational employment statistics.

 Next Article: Winning Careers for 2012 »